Keybored02/Geeetech-A10M-Chimera-mod/README.md

 #define TEMP_1_PIN                            41
 #define HEATER_1_PIN                          54
 ```
-with the pins of your choice.
+with the pins of my choice.

 You can now follow the instructions in Part 3.1 to complete the extruder setup.